Pune Police: Traffic Branch

-Police Stations
+Police stations

 There are 30 police stations under the Pune City Police Commissionerate.
 Each police station is headed by a senior police inspector rank officer.
 Crime related incidents are recorded at the chowky and registered by police station.
 Crime can be registered at chowky or at police station.
 The police station area is divided into 3 to 4 police chowkies /beats.

-Police Chowky
+Police chowkies

 There are 127 police chowkies under Pune city police.
 It is formed for the smooth working to avoid public inconvenience.
-Record of all important offices, different organisations, hotels, gunda elements, history-sheeters is maintained at the Chowky.
-Every police chowky has API/PSI as incharge and there are 2 police head constables and 4 police staff for the smooth function.
+Record of all important offices, different organisations, hotels, gunda elements, history-sheeters is maintained at the chowky.
+Every police chowky has API/PSI in charge and there are two police head constables and four police staff for the smooth functioning of the chowky.
 The chowky officer and staff maintains the law and order in the chowky jurisdiction.
 The vigilance is kept on the criminals who are on record by chowky officer and staff.
 The staff is able to reach the crime/incidents spot in short time and help the people.
 Watch is kept on any untoward incident by the chowky and same is informed to the superiors.
-Different committees are formed at the chowky level e.g. Sr. citizen committee, Peace committee, and co-ordination is kept amongst them by way of periodical meetings.
+Different committees are formed at the chowky level e.g. senior citizen committee, peace committee, and co-ordination is kept amongst them by way of periodical meetings.